alttch/eva3/doc/lm/macros.rst

 controller hasn't been restarted after that.

-Returns termination result in the same dict format as UC API :ref:`terminate<uc_terminate>` function, *None* if unit is not found, the controller doesn't know about the action with the specified uuid or the remote action doesn't exist (or is already finished).
+Returns termination result in the same dict format as UC API :ref:`terminate<uc_terminate>` function, *None* if the unit is not found, the controller doesn't know about the action with the specified uuid or the remote action doesn't exist (or is already finished).

-Doesn't raise any exceptions.
+Does not raise any exceptions.

 q_clean - clean unit action queue
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Cleans the unit action queue but keeps the current action running if it already
-has been started.
+has already been started.

 .. code-block:: python